-American Sign Language (ASL) services at KDES help students develop their ASL skills, including grammar, production, vocabulary, and communication strategies.
+American Sign Language (ASL) services at KDES are designed to support students who are learning ASL.
+If your child is new to ASL, our services will help them build a strong foundation, including ASL grammar (i.e., sentence structure, shoulder shifts, non-manual signals, spatial agreement), production, vocabulary, and communication strategies.
+We provide a supportive and encouraging environment for students to develop their ASL skills at their own pace.
 The goal of these services is to help students reach their full academic and social potential.
-ASL teachers work collaboratively with other service providers such as school psychologists, occupational therapists, and speech-language pathologists to meet the educational needs of students.
+ASL teachers work collaboratively with other service providers, such as school psychologists, occupational therapists, and speech-language pathologists, to meet the educational needs of students.
 Based on each student's IEP, services are provided in individual sessions, small group sessions (including ASL Immersion classes), or the classroom.